EVerest/everest-core/docs/source/tutorials/contribution.rst

 Eventually somebody else already had the same idea and there already was some discussion about it.

+.. note:: Also check Zulip
+    As most of the discussion about the technical specifics of EVerest is happening on the Zulip platform, it is a great idea to also check there for information and thought exchange all around your implementation idea.

 If there is no existing issue, create a new one.
 Choose "New issue" on the issues page, which will show a dialog with some options.